 I have designed two templates, one for the large ornaments and one for the smaller wood slices, but you can also free-hand the designs if you prefer.
 (My family has done a combination of free hand drawing and tracing the patterns.)
 You can also do a design on only one side or on both.
 Its totally up to you.

 If you want to use the patterns, print off the page (s) from my Resource Library.
-(If you aren’t a subscriber, you can sign up for my weekly newsletter and get the password here.)
 There are two separate pages-one for the larger (3″) wood slices and one for the smaller (1 1/2″) ornaments.
 You can print off just one, or both pages.
+Don’t have access to the library yet?
+Sign up below.

 How to transfer the patterns to the wood slice